hailingfang/periodic-schedule/README.rst

 Daily Periodic Schedule
 ================================

-This is a utility plot the daily schedual.
+This is a utility to plot the daily schedule.

 Requrements
 ++++++++++++++++++++++